CiscoDevNet/AppD-Cloud-Kickstart/GCP_VM_BUILD_INSTRUCTIONS.md

 ## GCP-Specific Installation Instructions - macOS

-Here is a list of the recommended open source software to be installed on the host macOS machine:
+Here is a list of the additional recommended software to be installed on the host macOS machine:

 -	Google Cloud SDK 335.0.0 (command-line interface)